Building the Workforce of the Blue Economy

 New England Institute of Technology is a higher education partner in this initiative, by offering degree programs in mechanical engineering and electrical technology alongside workforce opportunities in:

-Take advantage of this opportunity to attend school for free while interfacing and potentially interning with an Ocean Tech employer during our 18-month Electro-Mechanical Engineering Technology (EMET) Associate in Science degree program.
+Take advantage of this opportunity to attend school tuition-free while gaining real-world experience—and potentially interning with an Ocean Tech employer—through one of the following 18-month associate degree programs:

 PROGRAM PARTNER: